 Oh, what could have been.
 After the Rick Steves reunion in January, the book department & I began working on my research schedule for this year.
 I’d expressed a desire to do more book work in 2020… although not as well paid as guiding tours, I love the flexibility + the opportunity to add my own text (when approved!).
 Rick has the final say in all his guidebooks, but the collaborative publishing effort every year is great fun.
 COVID-19 put an end to those plans.
 However, I’m not one to break tradition, so I thought I’d share what might have been an incredible research year.Read More »guidebook research 2020?

 Back to Buenos Aires!
-Well, not literally… I’m still in Spain & don’t plan on returning to Argentina any time soon.
-But I realized that I’ve neglected to compile & place in this blog one very popular series of posts from the past.
+Well, not literally… but I’ve neglected to place in this blog one very popular series of posts from the past.
 From 2007 to be exact.
-In the day when my only internet presence was line of sight, I wrote one of the most widely read English-language blogs about Buenos Aires.
+Back in the day when my only internet presence was line of sight, I wrote one of the most widely read English-language blogs about Buenos Aires.
 At the same time as I researched early housing projects in the city, I also began looking up & paying attention.
-I began to see more domes than I’d ever noticed before, regardless of where those rambling walks took me.Read More »buenos aires: domes
+I saw more domes than I’d ever noticed before, regardless of where those rambling walks took me.Read More »buenos aires: domes

 The ongoing book research saga continues, but this time with an all-new destination: Italia!
 That’s right… a country where I don’t speak much of the language & to places I’d never visited before.
 Uh-oh.
 My mood often ran between excited & apprehensive, so to laugh about the day’s events I tweeted once daily as I tend to do.
 Really anything to maintain a bit of connection with the real world.
 Come along as I relive those crazy two & a half weeks.Read More »italy: guidebook research 2019